Key Steps in Preparing for a Divorce in Colorado

 One of the biggest issues in a divorce is who will get to keep or stay in the marital home.
 This will ultimately be resolved through settlement or at a trial, but arrangements need to be made while your divorce is pending.
 Either you or your spouse will need to find a place to live other than in your current shared home.
 Try to have a plan that will allow you to stay elsewhere, even if it is with a close friend or relative in the short-term.

 You’ve made the emotional leap to begin a new phase of your life.
+We've explained the key steps to getting a divorce in Colorado.
 Careful planning can help ensure that you step into that new phase with confidence and clarity.